-The percentage change of A1 uses in the Primary Retail Areas paints a bleak picture across the principal and district town centres and one that is different to last year.
+The percentage change of A1 uses in the Primary Retail Areas presents a bleak picture across the principal and district town centres.
+For all town centres the percentage of A1 uses in the primary retail area has decreased below the 2009 level.

 For Ebbw Vale the percentage of A1 uses has been steadily increasing over the previous years with a marked increase of 6% between 2015 and 2016.
-However in 2017 there has been a 7% decrease which means that the percentage of A1 uses in the Ebbw Vale Primary Retail Area has fallen to the 2009 level.
+However a 2% decrease in 2018 means that the percentage of A1 uses in the Ebbw Vale Primary Retail Area has fallen below the 2009 level for the first time.

-For Abertillery, the percentage change of A1 uses in the Primary Retail Area has remained neutral year on year; however in 2017 there was a 4% decrease which means that the percentage of A1 uses in the primary retail area is lower in 2017 than in 2009.
+For Abertillery, the percentage change of A1 uses in the Primary Retail Area has remained neutral year on year; however in 2017 there was a 4% decrease and a further 1% decrease in 2018 which means that the percentage of A1 uses in the primary retail area is lower than in 2009.